sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_4_data_queries.md

 agencyID | A string compliant with the SDMX *common:NCNameIDType* | The agency maintaining the artefact for which data have been reported. resourceID | A string compliant with the SDMX *common:IDType* | The id of the artefact for which data have been reported. version | A string compliant with the *VersionType* defined in the SDMX Open API specification | The version of the artefact for which data have been reported. key | A string compliant with the *KeyType* defined in the SDMX Open API specification. | The combination of dimension values identifying the slice of the cube for which data should be returned.
 Wildcarding is supported via the `*` operator.
-For example, if the following series key identifies the bilateral exchange rates for the daily US dollar exchange rate against the euro, D.USD.EUR.SP00.A, then the following series key can be used to retrieve the data for all currencies against the euro: D.*.EUR.SP00.A.
+For example, if the following key identifies the bilateral exchange rates for the daily US dollar exchange rate against the euro, D.USD.EUR.SP00.A, then the following key can be used to retrieve the data for all currencies against the euro: D.*.EUR.SP00.A.

 The parameters mentioned above are specified using the following syntax: